Adityasrinivas24/AutoPlaylistMaker/README.md

   * Download the JSON file that contains your OAuth 2.0 credentials and rename it as `credentials.json`.
   Move the file to this repository.

+## Note
+  * OAuth Consent screen might require additional permissions and the redirect URI, which can be added in the appropriate Client ID details.

 ## Run

 Once the credentials.json is in path, Run `python3 main.py`